djalbat/the-occam-user-manual/getting-to-grips-with-the-ide.md

 All of the toolbars with input fields are sizable.
 Note that if you hover over the buttons then tooltips will appear.
 You can turn this feature off in the settings.
-Also note that most of the panes can be minimised in the obvious way, moreover the vertical splitter bars can be double-clicked in order to minimise the left and right areas.
+Also note that most of the panes can be minimised in the obvious way.
+Moreover the vertical splitters, that is the draggable elements between the panes, can be double-clicked in order to minimise the left and right panes.

 ## Projects and packages